fleeforezz/Obsidian/Jso_document/04 - Tasks Board/FPTU/Lab_2/Details Fix.md

 ## 🔴 No status

 - [ ] (Feature 3) Fix there's no error message when user input wrong birthdate format
+- [ ] (Feature 3) Add validation if there's somebody already booked that room

 ## 🟡 On going

-- [ ] (Feature 3) Add validation if there's somebody already booked that room
+- [ ] (Feature 3) Fix checkout date, the checkin date and checkoutDate currently the same

 ## 🟢 Done